almayssa/almayssa/README.md

 Hey there 👋

-I’m Mayssa, a fresh computer science graduate, Software engineering student, creative coder and self-proclaimed UI/UX designer.
+I’m Mayssa, a Computer Science graduate, Software Engineering student, creative coder and self-proclaimed UI/UX designer.
 My current mission is improving both my technical and soft skills.

-💻 I'm currently working with Flutter & Github along with learning Java, Symfony and other skills.
+💻 I'm currently working with Python along with learning Automation, Docker, Jenkins and other skills.

 ⚡ Fun fact: I got a dog to get over my fear of dogs and she's now part of the family.